 John’s words were echoed by Dawn Moore, Group People and Communications Director at Murphy:

 “We are a growing business with a number of opportunities, and we want to do whatever we can to support those impacted by the current situation in Ukraine.
 There are many different levels of jobs available within our business along with a wider package of support.
 It’s also no surprise that many of our Ukrainian, Polish and other Eastern European Murphy people have volunteered to help these prospective new joiners, which is a fantastic show of support.”

 Inas Almnasra, who will be acting as Murphy Ukrainian Volunteer Mentor added:

 “I was born in Ukraine and lived there until I was five, and have worked with Murphy for the past three years, so I am really looking forward to helping our Ukrainian colleagues to find their feet and get settled in the UK.
 The war in Ukraine is causing untold heartache for families; I’m incredibly proud that Murphy as a business is committed to helping people who are in such desperate need.”

-Any Ukrainian refugees interested in applying for one of our roles should contact their local Department for Work and Pensions/Job Centre directly if already in the UK or email email@example.com quoting ‘Reference 454 J Murphy & Sons jobs’.
+The Refugee Support Scheme is now open to refugees of all nationalities.
+Any refugees already in the UK interested in applying for one of our roles should talk to their local Job Centre Plus work coach for more information or email firstname.lastname@example.org quoting ‘Reference 454 J Murphy & Sons jobs’.
 Applications will then be forwarded onto us for consideration.
 All applicants must have obtained the relevant VISA/Right to Work in the UK.

 Murphy would like to thank the Department for Work and Pensions and the Home Office for their support.